Curriculum in Lower School

 Our elementary curriculum is tailored to each student through individualized English language acquisition programs, problem solving experiences, and hands-on, inquiry based programming in science and social studies which incorporates technology.

 In English Language Arts, students’ learning is supported in a number of ways, including English as a Second Language classes, individualized Reading Support, and small class sizes with teaching assistants available to work with small groups or provide personalized learning support.
-Fountas & Pinnell and Reading A-Z reading achievement is assessed quarterly so that students are always receiving reading instruction at the level that is just right for them.
+Evidence-based Science of Readinhg approaches are used to ensure strong student literacy skills.
+Achievement is strong and consistent using Heggerty, EL Education Skillsblock and OG programs.
 6 + 1 Writing Traits are used as a basis for the elementary writing programs in all classrooms.

 A hands-on, inquiry based approach is used in Science and Social Studies, which encourages and challenges each student to investigate and experiment with a range of natural phenomena and materials in relevant contexts.
 Cross curricular learning and multi-age groupings are planned to allow students to explore personal interests in learning while collaborating with a variety of different people.